Skip to main content

 Custom Host Override

-# Connect via specific host (useful for complex network setups)
+# Connect via specific host (useful for custom setups)

 vers connect my-vm --host custom.internal.host